 If there is food that can be prepared the night before, the closing shift can help the opening shift by cooking and storing in the fridge.
 Just make sure the shelf life will last for more than a day.

-Having a manual does not mean employees will not make mistakes.
-However, it will serve as a guide to help minimize them.
+Having a document with instructions does not mean employees will not make mistakes.
+However, writing a customer service training manual will help minimize them.
 Incorporate the points we’ve discussed in your training manual and maximize the efficiency of your employees.

 Get table reservations in just a few clicks!